 This is the initial camera view, which offers a 4 : 3 viewfinder to reflect the aspect of pictures the HUAWEI P9 takes, and as we can see here, I have added a few extras.
 The camera grid is available in the settings menu, and the Pro options are available by simply swiping up and then touching each setting to change things.
 In my experience, the Pro settings weren’t all that helpful, the EV options are definitely helpful, but changing the ISO or shutter speed will cause another setting to be changed automatically.
 This makes it hard to get total control over your photos unless you change every single setting.
 Now, as we said before, the HUAWEI P9 features Leica fonts and options and such, which can be accessed from swiping up on the main camera view to reveal another menu.

 Here, there are a number of different settings to change, but something that bothered me is that the film settings they made such a fuss about during the launch event are buried in…you guessed it…another menu.
 Still, this gives us a chance to highlight the extra settings that HUAWEI have on offer, which can be pretty helpful if we’re honest.

 Below is a trio of shots, each taken with a different film setting.
-The one on the left is a Standard setting, the one in the middle is with the Vivid Colors setting and the one on the right, the Smooth Colors setting.
+The one on the left is a Standard setting, the one in the middle is with the Vivid colours setting and the one on the right, the Smooth colours setting.
 There’s a dramatic, and fairly pleasing result between the first and second picture, but the third doesn’t show much of a difference.